 firstname.lastname@example.org or at (740) 342-5179.Again this year, the Perry County Health Department will be spraying the towns and villages in an attempt to control the mosquito population.
 We will begin spraying sometime during the month of June and continue throughout the summer.
-The actual dates that our truck will be working and the paths that we will be following will be listed in the link below and you may also get that and other information about the mosquito-spraying program by contacting the Amie Romine
+The actual dates that our truck will be working and the paths that we will be following will be listed below when available and you may also get that and other information about the mosquito-spraying program by contacting Cary Bowers:

 Why are we spraying?